buildbot/buildbot/master/docs/relnotes/index.rst

 * A new argument ``summaryCB`` has been added to ``GerritStatusPush``, to allow sending one review per buildset.
 Sending a single "summary" review per buildset is now the default if neither ``summaryCB`` nor ``reviewCB`` are specified.

+* ::bb:step:`Repo` now supports a ``depth`` flag when initializing the repo.
+This controls the amount of git history to download.

 Forward Compatibility
 ~~~~~~~~~~~~~~~~~~~~~